3JTek/General-Assembly-Notes/module-01/html-forms.md

 # HTML Forms

 One of the most important features of a website is the ability to interact with it.
 One of the ways of doing that is through the use of a form.
-Almost all websites have at least one form on them: a login form, a signup form, a contact form.
-Some way in which the user can connect with the brand or service.
+Almost all websites have at least one form: a login form, a signup form, a contact form.

-In this session we are going to take a quick look at the markup of forms.
-We will not be handling any data in any meaningful way at this stage, however, we will be covering some important aspect of how forms work, and how they are put together.
+Since forms are a point of contact between a company and its client base, it's important that forms are easy to use and give useful feedback if the user enters incorrect data.

 ## Structure